Metropolitan Borough of Wirral

+Wirral is England's westernmost metropolitan borough, faced by the City of Liverpool to the northeast over the River Mersey.

 Geography

 Bordering is the River Mersey to the east, the Irish Sea to the north and the River Dee to the west; the borough of Cheshire West and Chester occupies the remainder of the Wirral Peninsula and borders the borough of Wirral to the south.

-The borough of Wirral has greater proportions of rural areas than the Liverpool part of Merseyside.
+It is the only non-contiguous part of Merseyside, being located west of the River Mersey and the remainder of the county.
+It is linked only by the two Mersey Tunnels, the Wirral line of Merseyrail, and the Mersey Ferry.

 History

 The borough was formed on 1 April 1974, under the Local Government Act 1972, as a merger of the county boroughs of Birkenhead and Wallasey, along with the municipal borough of Bebington and the urban districts of Hoylake and Wirral.